Laxman-SM/cloudExplorer/README.md

 docker build -t cloudexplorer . docker run -d --net=host cloudexplorer
 ```

+# Using your exisiting s3.config file
 If you want to use your existing S3 configuration file, copy s3.config from your home directory into the cloudExplorer directory.
 Finally, modify DockerFile by adding the following before the CMD line:
 ```
 ADD s3.config /root/
 ```

+Save the file and repeat the "docker build" and "docker run" commands from earlier.

+# Using Enviornment Variables with the CLI

 To use enviornment variables to store S3 account information when using the  Cloud Explorer CLI instead of uploading an s3.config file:
 ```